Advanced Fine Art Program

 - Individual exhibition space on the walls of Studio Incamminati

-- Public recognition through periodic shows and auctions
+- Public recognition through regular shows and auctions

 - Exposure to professionals in the field including curators, gallery directors and media.

 - Opportunities to market and sell art at shows, auctions and other venues